‘Blackest Bus in America’ kicks off in Jackson on Juneteenth promoting voting rights

 “Every bill to suppress votes, criminalize protests, and weaken Black power is a reminder of the enduring history of slavery in this country.
 But we are launching this Freedom Ride for Voting Rights on Juneteenth alongside local and national partners to show voters, communities, and elected officials of how far we’ve come and remind them what Black power can do,” Albright and Brown added.

-The event begins at 11 a.m.
-Saturday, June 19, at Smith Park, located at 302 Amite Street in Jackson.
+The event is from 11 a.m. - 1p.m.
+Saturday, June 19, at Owens Health and Wellness Center at Tougaloo College.

 Here are all the stops along the tour: